 - Research that is attempting exact replication of existing work, where modifying question formats would invalidate the replication.

 For other scenarios, exception requests will be reviewed by an ad-hoc committee of faculty researchers.
 Note that, for researchers with multiple active studies, only a single exception need be requested.

 If you are in the process of designing new studies using Qualtrics, please consider carefully whether you wish to exclude individuals with visual impairments, even inadvertently.
 Such exclusions could challenge the validity of your study.
 Wherever possible, you should try to be as inclusive as possible in selecting your sample of research participants.

-If you have questions, or will request an exception for teaching or administrative purposes, contact Jay Johnson at firstname.lastname@example.org.
+If you have questions contact Jay Johnson at email@example.com.